- G.I. Bill and Military Tuition Assistance

 For chapter 33, Post 9/11 GI Bill benefit go to: www.gibill.va.gov

-No, you do not have to reapply.
-Once you have applied and have received benefits at another institution, you only need to complete a form to change your place of training.
-This can be done online through VONAPP website.
+No, you do not have to reply.
+Once you have applied and received benefits at another institution, you only need to update the new place of training (new college) by visiting here: https://www.va.gov/education/apply-for-education-benefits/application/1995/introduction

 No, the educational benefit checks are sent directly to the veteran or dependent, but arrangements can be made for direct deposit, which can be requested when you apply for benefits.
 Direct deposit is available for all programs except for Chapter 35 educational assistance.